A variety of skills are needed for every job, there’s no doubt about that.

 Challenges of Technical Skills Training

 Technical training often focuses on specific tools.
-Just as the skills to use those tools are always changing, the tools themselves are always changing too.
+Just as the skills to use those tools are constantly changing, the tools are also always changing.

 One of the biggest challenges we experience in dealing with technical training is the neverending change.
-During the creation of one custom eLearning course, a system could change five times.
+When creating one custom eLearning course, a system could change five times.

 The Benefits of Soft Skills Training

-Soft skills training enables employees to communicate effectively and develop their interpersonal skills.
+Soft skills enable employees to communicate effectively and develop their interpersonal skills.

 Isn’t that benefit enough for soft skills?

 It can help employees build a strong team dynamic and create a strong sense of motivation among the team.
-People that can navigate the details of an organization’s people are set up for success.
+Employees who can navigate the details of an organization’s people are set up for success.

-It also allows them to better manage tasks and relationships.
-Not to mention employees who are soft skill masters can better express themselves and handle challenging situations more effectively.
+It also allows them to manage tasks and relationships better.
+Employees who are masters of soft skills can better express themselves and handle challenging situations more effectively.

-Overall, the advantages of soft skills training provide employees with valuable tools to help them succeed and do better for the organization.
+The advantages of soft skills are that they provide employees with valuable tools to help them succeed and do better for the organization.

-While soft skills are the foundation of a successful professional, there are lots of challenges in teaching them.
+While soft skills are the foundation of a successful professional, training has many challenges.
 Have you ever asked an expert exactly how they accomplish what they can do?
 Sometimes they simply don’t know what they know in terms they can easily explain.

-Soft skills can be difficult to teach because they require communication, empathy, and feedback.
-It’s not an easy task to help employees develop their communication skills, learn how to be assertive, how to ask betters questions, and respectfully express their feelings.
+Soft skills can be challenging to teach because they require communication, empathy, and feedback.
+It’s not easy to help employees develop their communication skills, learn how to be assertive, ask better questions, and respectfully express conflicting ideas to others.

-Sometimes there’s no easy way to boil down that information into something easy to train to.
+Sometimes there’s no easy way to boil down that information into something easy to train.

-Part of teaching soft skills is also to help employees develop their problem-solving skills, how to manage their time, and how to remain positive when faced with challenges.
+Part of teaching soft skills is also to help employees develop their problem-solving skills, manage their time, and remain positive when faced with challenges.

 Soft skills aren’t easy to train on or design training for.

-Soft skills require creativity and patience to train to.
+Soft skills require creativity and patience to train them.
 But being in learning & development requires a great deal of patience.

-Trainers and instructional designers must be creative with activities and exercises that engage people and help them practice their soft skills in a safe environment.
-It is also important to provide meaningful feedback and recognition that employees can use to motivate themselves to learn and improve their soft skills.
+Trainers and instructional designers must be creative with activities and exercises that engage people and help them practice their soft skills in a safe environment (just like a safe environment is necessary for learning software skills).
+It’s also important to provide meaningful feedback and recognition that employees can use to motivate themselves to learn and improve their soft skills.

 None of that is easy!
-Have you ever looked at content that needs to be taught for soft skills? it’s difficult to break it up into a training format that’s clear and concise enough to understand as well as be well received.
+Have you ever looked at content that needs to be taught for soft skills?
+It’s difficult to break it up into a training format that’s clear and concise enough to understand and be well received.

 Some of the content I’ve received for soft skills is more overwhelming than any technical content I’ve ever received.
 It’s especially essential to start with nothing when creating training for soft skills because it can be so challenging.